selwynpolit/d9book/book/development.md

 `$ drush en devel_kint_extras -y`

 Finally, enable Kint Extended as the Variables Dumper.
-To do this go to:

-admin/config/development/devel

-and select Kint Extender and Save the configuration
+To do this go to `admin/config/development/devel` and select Kint Extender and Save the configuration.

 ### Add kint to a custom module